-Hydro flask – If you’re tired of reusable water bottles falling apart and leaking, the only brand I come back to again and again is Hydro Flask.
-It’s not the most romantic gift, but it will be appreciated if found in a stocking.
+Hydro flask* - If you're tired of reusable water bottles falling apart and leaking, the only brand I come back to again and again is Hydro Flask.
+It's not the most romantic gift, but it does go perfectly with a backpack.

 Is the person on your list an avid reader?
 If so, these are a few of the best environmental books your person will actually want to read.
 I'm personally a huge fan of No Impact Man by Colin Beavan.
 It was written over a decade ago, but it's still a timely and insightful read for anyone interested in environmentalism.